unitycoders/uc_pircbotx/README.md

 public docker image on [docker hub](https://hub.docker.com/r/webpigeon/uc_pircbotx/).

 There are however a few issues needing to be fixed:
-* Config file is baked into the build, you need to modify this before running the bot.
 * Plugins directory is not a thing yet
-* Database is not stored on a volume (data gets nuked with the volume)

 #### running the image
 ```